 Despite Hong Kong's pioneering role in data privacy legislation, the PCPD's level of activity with respect to regulatory guidance and enforcement has been relatively flat in the past year.
 In addition, Hong Kong has not introduced stand-alone cybercrime or cybersecurity legislation as other Asian countries have done.
 Certain sectoral agencies, notably Hong Kong's Securities and Futures Commission (SFC), have continued to press forward on cybersecurity regulation for specific industries.

-This chapter discusses recent data privacy and cybersecurity developments in Hong Kong from July 2019 to June 2020.
+This chapter discusses recent data privacy and cybersecurity developments in Hong Kong from July 2020to June 2021.
 It will also discuss the current data privacy regulatory framework in Hong Kong, and in particular, the six DPPs and their implications for organisations, as well as specific data privacy issues such as direct marketing, issues relating to technological innovation, international data transfer, cybersecurity and data breaches.